 A. According to M.G.L. c.
 82A, §4 and 520 CMR 14.02, a trench is defined as “an excavation which is narrow in relation to its length, made below the surface ground in excess of three feet below grade and the depth of which is, in general, greater than the width, but the width of the trench, as measured at the bottom, is not greater than 15 feet.”

-A. A permitting authority is defined within the regulations as "a city, town or public agency required to administer the provisions of 520 CMR 14.03 [Permitting Requirements]."
-The statute, M.G.L. c.
-82A, §2, states that "each city, town, or public agency shall designate 1 board or officer to issue permits for the excavation of trenches on privately owned land and for the excavation of a public way of a city or town."
-Under Article 89 of the Massachusetts Constitution, municipalities may choose to enact a by-law or regulation designating the board or officer that will act as the permitting authority for that city or town.
-While there are no prerequisites for designation as the permitting authority, the Department of Public Safety and the Division of Occupational Safety recommend the delegation to an individual or board/department presumed to have knowledge of excavation safety already, which may include local building officials or the building department; the fire chief or fire department; a DPW supervisor or board; or the city/town engineer.
+A. While there are no prerequisites for designation as the permitting authority, the Office of Public Safety & Inspections (OPSI) and the Department of Labor Standards (DLS) recommend the delegation to an individual or board\department presumed to have knowledge of excavation safety already, which may include local building officials or the building department; the fire chief or fire department; a DPW supervisor or board; or the city/town engineer.

 The "excavator" may also be referred to as the permit holder.
-The excavator/permit holder is not required to be the DPS licensed individual operating the hoisting machinery but can be.
-If the excavator/permit holder is an individual who is not a licensed hoisting operator or is an entity, the excavator must employ DPS licensed hoisting operators to operate the machinery.
-See M.G.L.
-C. 82A, § 3(4).
-For example, the excavator can be a utility company that contracts a DPS licensed hoisting operator to excavate a trench.
+The excavator\permit holder is not required to be the licensed individual operating the hoisting machinery but can be.
+If the excavator\permit holder is an individual who is not a licensed hoisting operator or is an entity, the excavator must employ OPSI licensed hoisting operators to operate the machinery.
+For example, the excavator can be a utility company that contracts an OPSI licensed hoisting operator to excavate a trench.

-To obtain a permit, the excavator must submit a completed application; a certificate of insurance indicating general liability coverage of $100,000 per person and $300,000 per claim or evidence of self-insurance in an equal amount (pursuant to M.G.L. c.
-82A, §2); and the required fee, where applicable.
-The regulations at 520 CMR 14.03(4) require the excavator to provide the following information on the permit application:
+To obtain a permit, the excavator must submit a completed application; a certificate of insurance indicating general liability coverage of $100,000 per person and $300,000 per claim or evidence of self-insurance in an equal amount; and the required fee, where applicable.
+The excavator must provide the following information on the permit application:

-- Name and contact information of (the excavator any entity include but not limited to, a person, partnership, joint venture, trust, corporation, association, public utility, company or state or local government body)
+- Name and contact information of the excavator (any entity, included but not limited to, a person, partnership, joint venture, trust, corporation, association, public utility, company or state or local government body);

 - Permit expiration date (where applicable);